 The GCF works through a diverse range of partners.
 Like the Kyoto Protocol's Adaptation Fund, the GCF gives recipient countries direct access to funding through accredited national, sub-national and regional implementing entities and intermediaries.
-These may include government ministries, non-governmental organisations (NGOs), national development banks, and other domestic or regional organisations that can meet the standards of the Fund.
+These may include government ministries, nongovernmental organisations (NGOs), national development banks, and other domestic or regional organisations that can meet the standards of the Fund.
 As previously mentioned, a letter of no objection by the country's NDA or focal point is also necessary under the country-ownership principle to allow for the accreditation of a direct access entity to proceed.
 Countries can also access funding through accredited international and regional entities (such as multilateral and regional development banks and UN agencies) under international access, and private sector entities can be accredited as implementing entities or intermediaries too.

-Developing countries have also been keen to explore modalities for enhanced direct access (EDA), under which developing country-based accredited institutions make their own decisions about how to programme resources under an allocation of GCF resources.
+Developing countries have also been keen to explore modalities for enhancing direct access (EDA), under which developing country-based accredited institutions make their own decisions about how to programme resources under an allocation of GCF resources.
 Under a USD 200 million EDA pilot programme, a July 2016 request for EDA proposals netted 12 concept notes, but few have come to fruition.
 At its 14th meeting, the GCF Board approved its first EDA project for a small grants programme in Namibia.
 After the Board failed at its 18th meeting in Cairo to approve an EDA proposal from Argentina, in 2018 only one more EDA proposal from Antigua and Barbuda was approved.
-Although no new EDA proposal was considered in 2020, the EDA pipeline has increased by one EDA submission, and now consists of a total of 13 EDA proposals for public sector projects worth USD 240.83 million in GCF support.
-In 2020, the Secretariat also established a new EDA team tasked to draft specific guidelines, and increased its outreach to direct access entities on how to develop EDA proposals as an innovative approach to promote more locally led climate actions.
+It took almost three years for a third EDA proposal from Micronesia to be approved at the 30th Board meeting in October 2021.
+This leaves three active funding proposal and five EDA concept notes worth USD 154.5 million in requested GCF support in the pipeline.
+In 2020, the Secretariat established a new EDA team tasked to draft specific guidelines, and increased its outreach to direct access entities on how to develop EDA proposals as an innovative approach to promote more locally led climate actions.
+These guidelines were published in November 2021.
+The Secretariat in its 2022 work programme is also prioritising additional measures for enhancing direct access, such as targeted on-boarding and training for DAEs.